andraugust/andraugust.github.io/thermo-2.md

 $$
 VT^{f/2} = \text{const}
 $$
-which can also be written
+which can also be written as
 $$
 PV^{(f+2)/2} = \text{const}
 $$
 So now, given $$(T_i, V_i, V_f)$$ we can solve for $$T_f$$ and use it to calculate the change in internal energy: $$U(T_f) - U(T_i)$$.

+So much for energy changes driven by work.
+What about energy changes driven by heat?

 ## State Change